NYPL/nypl-library-card-app/README.md

 1. `cp .env.example .env` and fill out variables
 2. `npm install`
-3. `npm start` and point browser to http://localhost:3001/library-card/new
+3. `npm run dev` and point browser to http://localhost:3000/library-card/new

+#### Production build

+To build and run the app locally in production mode, run the following:

+1. `npm run build`
+2. `npm start`

+Make sure that `NODE_ENV=production` is set in the `.env` file.

 ### Environment Variables